 Common Institutional Effectiveness Terms

 Terms Related to Institutional Research:

 Census Date (Freeze Date): The date on which a snapshot of institutional data is taken (i.e., “frozen”) from the administrative information system.
 The resulting freeze file serves as a permanent record of institutional data.
 It is used to generate institutional statistics (e.g., pertaining to admissions, enrollment, degrees, instructional activity) in response to state, federal, and other organizations that ask for institutional data as of an official reporting date.
 Freeze data ensure accurate, consistent data for trend analyses and tracking of progress toward established institutional goals.

 Note that the Academy freezes institutional data in both the fall and spring semesters for admissions, enrollment, and instructional activity reporting.
-This occurs after the add/drop deadline and the resumption of graduate program classes (generally the last Friday of October during the fall semester and the last Friday in March during the spring semester).
+This occurs after the add/drop deadline and the resumption of graduate program classes (i.e., the second Friday in November during the fall semester and the last Friday in March during the spring semester).
 Additional snapshots of institutional data are taken and archived at other points during the academic year, including on or about the first business day in October for annual degree completions reporting; in early January for annual graduation rate reporting; approximately two weeks after final grades are submitted for course outcomes reporting; and after June 30th each year for 12-month fiscal year reporting.